SixArm/usv/README.md

 USV is simple and fast, without extras.

-USVX adds extras for whitespace trim, backslash escape, and final newline.
+USVX adds extensions for whitespace trim, backslash escape, and final newline.

-USV and USVX are helping us with many data format projects, and we hope USV may be able to help you too.
+USV and USVX are helping us with data format projects, and we hope USV and USVX may be able to help you too.

 We welcome constructive feeback about USV and USVX, as well as git issues, pull requests, and standardization help.